gbarajas12/Fantasy-Premier-League-Analysis/README.md

 This repository is meant to be used to analyze Fantasy premier league data.
-It reads in data from the separate github repository vaastav/Fantasy-Premier-League and can perform analysis.
-The vaastav repository, which I do not own, must be checked out locally and pointed to by the programs in this repository.
+It reads in data from the official FPL API and can perform analysis.
+Previously it read in data from the separate github repository vaastav/Fantasy-Premier-League, which I do not own.